givmo/couch_record/README.md

     people/by_email.js
     items/by_category.js

-When you delete a design doc file from git, add it to thsi file so it gets removed from everyone's db when they migrate
+When you delete a design doc file from git, add it to this file so it gets removed from everyone's db when they migrate.

 ### Migrating